sjbennett123/gloryforthefist/content/rules/formal_magic.md

 Anyone who possesses the skill Celestial Formal Magic or Earth Formal Magic may cast from formal magic scrolls of the appropriate school.

 Formal Magic Scrolls are indestructible unless a specific flaw states otherwise.
 The caster(s), Formal Magic components, Formal Magic scroll(s), and the target of the formal magic must all be within a specially scribed representation on the ground.
 This representation must be drawn in the shape of a circle with a V; see Figure 1-1.
 This is known as a “fishtail,” and is not protective in any way.
-The representation must also contain sigils, runes, or other symbols, fetishes, implements, or props to indicate that a powerful magic is going to be cast.
+The representation must also contain sigils, runes, or other symbols, fetishes, implements, or props to indicate that powerful magic is going to be cast.
 This representation is often also termed a “Circle.”

-No Formal Magic may have a duration of longer than two years with the exception of Transforms.
+No Formal Magic may have a duration of longer than two years, with the exception of Transforms.

-Durations measured in-game-days are considered to include the current game-day or portion thereof – thus an effect with a duration of one game-day will expire at the beginning of the next game-day, even if that is only one hour away.
+Durations measured in-game-days are considered to include the current game-day or portion thereof—thus, an effect with a duration of one game-day will expire at the beginning of the next game-day, even if that is only one hour away.

 ### Casting Time